microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 ```

 ## Data and Intelligence Metrics
-- Developer validation
-  - Number of apps using InfoBar to ensure the feature has received enough feedback before release, 2+.
+Feature has received enough feedback to exit preview
-- Usage metrics
+- Two or more preview or production applications are using InfoBar in prerelease and providing experience feedback.
+- Multiple applications are using InfoBar, measured via the occurence of the InfoBar type via telemetry and user engagement.

+The feature's guidance and intended usage is consistent with design expectations
-  - How long an InfoBar stays on screen for until dismissed, correlated to the Severity level to influence future usage guidance.
+- Evaluate how long an InfoBar is displayed before dismissed correlated to the set Severity level to influence future usage guidance.
+  - Measured by the time delta between InfoBar.IsOpen = true/false via telemetry
-  - How often F6 is used to navigate to an InfoBar to track feature usage.
+- Evaluate how often F6 is used to navigate to an InfoBar to track feature usage.
+  - Measured by the number of times F6 is used to navigate to an InfoBar's action button or close button via telemetry
-  - How often color and/or icon customization occurs to investigate other Severity types.
+- Evaluate how often color and/or icon customization occurs to investigate other built-in Severity types.
+  - Measured by the number of times the IconSource and/or Background property is set via telemetry.
-  - How often multiple InfoBars are on-screen at once, correlated to the Severity levels set to influence future usage guidance.
+- Evaluate how often multiple InfoBars are on-screen at once, correlated to the set Severity level to influence future usage guidance.
+  - Measured by the number of InfoBar's defined in a single application and whether isOpen is set to true on both of them at the same time.
+(Stretch metric)

 ## Features in consideration for InfoBar v2
 - Built-in support for floating notifications, DisplayMode property to switch between "Docked" (current) and "Floating" mode